 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.

 Pain in your tooth or gums may be a symptom of infected pulp.
 Drs.
-Eichenberger and Kramp can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!
+Eichenberger, Kramp and Nasry can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical endodontic therapy to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.